Fair Fares

 Prior to the pandemic, Scottish public transport was already struggling.
 The increased costs of running services were leading to higher passenger fares, with bus services in particular seeing a decline in patronage.
 The pandemic exacerbated these problems.
 Even as car travel recovered to at or above pre-pandemic levels, public transport patronage did not, leaving public transport operators much more dependant on public funding.

 Public transport operators are also faced with changing travel patterns and a cost-of-living crisis.
 Fewer people are travelling during peak hours.
-Operating costs for public transport are also rising, but raising ticket prices would put unacceptable strain on many people who already struggling to afford it.
+Operating costs for public transport are also rising, but raising ticket prices would put unacceptable strain on many people who already struggling to afford their travel costs.

 Our actions and impact